 You can find all the important information about starting your first semester here.

-The Master's degree program is designed to enable students to understand and solve a wide range of problems relating to secure and reliable information processing.
-The focus is on the acquisition of skills for scientific work.
-In the Master's program, teaching moves away from the traditional school model and towards discussion, projects and independent research.
-Ultimately, the Master's is the basis for further academic qualifications, such as a doctorate, or for management positions in the field of IT security in business.
+The master's program is designed to enable students to understand and solve a wide range of problems related to secure and reliable information processing.
+One focus is on acquiring skills for scientific work.
+In the master's program, teaching moves away from the traditional school model and toward discussion, projects, and independent research.
+Ultimately, the master's degree is the basis for further academic qualifications, such as a doctorate, or for management positions in the field of IT security in business.